teddav/halo2-soundness-bugs/README.md

 For example, if your field’s prime is `p`, you could constrain the range to `[0, p/2]`, but that’s still a pretty large range.

 In this example, we’ll restrict the input to a smaller range of [1, 10].
-This resolves the issue because p is very large, making it unlikely that an unintended negative value wraps around in our finite field.
+This resolves the issue because p is very large, making it impossible that an unintended negative value wraps around in our finite field.
 However, if we were working in $\mathbb{F}_{11}$ this constraint would be ineffective because values would naturally wrap around within a much smaller range.

 This highlights an important point: when designing constraints, we must always consider the size of the field and how modular arithmetic interacts with our logic.
 A constraint that works well in a large prime field might be completely useless in a smaller one!